-The longer I edit novels, the more I am convinced it’s in the writer’s DNA to tell a story instead of showing their audience who their characters are.
+The longer I edit novels, the more I am convinced it’s in the writer’s DNA to tell a story instead of the characters relating their story.

 Editing is where the story evolves, takes on a new life.
 Not only for the character but for the plot, setting, and ultimately for the reader.